Today's Top Gainer

 The industrial sector has continued to perform well in the wake of various reforms measures undertaken by the government recently.

-The global macroeconomic landscape is currently chartering a rough and uncertainterrain characterized by weak growth of world output.
+The global macroeconomic landscape is currently chartering a rough and uncertain terrain characterized by weak growth of world output.
 These conditions reflect extreme risk-aversion behavior of global investors, thus putting many, and in particular, commodities exporting economies under considerable stress.
-Even in these trying and uncertain circumstances, Indias growth story has largely remained positive on the strength of domestic absorption, and the country has registered a robust and steady pace of economic growth in 2015-16 as it did in 2014-15.
+Even in these trying and uncertain circumstances, Indias growth story has largely remained positive on the strength of domestic absorption.

 Its macroeconomic parameters like inflation, fiscal deficit and current account balance have exhibited distinct signs of improvement.
 Wholesale price inflation has been in negative territory for more than a year and the all-important consumer prices inflation has declined to nearly half of what it was a few years ago.

-The new government tends to put its primary focus on infrastructure development and may continue with the estimated $1 trillion spent on infrastructure till 2017 as per Twelfth Five Year Plan.
+The government is doing utmost efforts for infrastructure development and may continue with the record high spent on infrastructure till 2018 as per Twelfth Five Year Plan.
 Indias rate of urbanisation is high and the ambitious 100 smart cities project is about to take off that will require a number of infrastructure planning and development efforts.

-However, now with politically stable government at the Centre, it is widely believed that the entire economy will turn around in the days to come.
+With politically stable government at the Centre, it is widely believed that the entire economy will turn around in the near future to come.

-With increasing urbanization, opportunities as well as challenges related to urban infrastructure are also increasing.
+Increasing urbanization opportunities as well as challenges related to urban infrastructure are also increasing.
 In this context, the government has taken various steps to improve urban infrastructure.
 The Smart Cities Mission, a flagship programme is discussed for urban development.
-A number of initiatives have been taken to encourage public transport, for example Bus Rapid Transit Systems (BRTS) approved for 11 cities under the Jawaharlal Nehru National Urban Renewal Mission, to equip buses with Intelligent Transport System (ITS)and Metro Rail Projects.
+A number of initiatives have been taken to encourage public transport, for example Bus Rapid Transit Systems (BRTS) approved for 11 cities under the Jawaharlal Nehru National Urban Renewal Mission, to equip buses with Intelligent Transport System (ITS) and Metro Rail Projects.

 Recent Initiatives for Development of the Infrastructure Sector in India: